 What constitutes ambiguity?

 A clue is ambiguous when it could legitimately lead to two or more answers of the stated length.
-An example would be 'Character knocked back gin (4)' - this is a valid clue for TRAP (PART reversed), but is equally good for PART (TRAP reversed).
+An example would be "Character knocked back gin (4)" - this is a valid clue for TRAP (PART reversed), but is equally good for PART (TRAP reversed).
 In general, ambiguity in clues should be avoided, as it can be frustrating to solvers, but it only becomes a major problem when it can't be resolved by getting all the available checkers.
-So for a four-letter light with all except the third letter checked, as soon as any crossing clue was solved they would know whether PRAP or PART was the intended answer.
-But the clue 'Level increase reported (4)' is a different matter; even when we have RA?E, we don't know whether the homophone for 'raise' is RASE or RAZE, since they are equally valid.
+So for a four-letter light with all except the third letter checked, as soon as any crossing clue was solved they would know whether TRAP or PART was the intended answer.
+But the clue "Level increase reported (4)" is a different matter; even when we have RA?E, we don't know whether the homophone for 'raise' is RASE or RAZE, since they are equally valid.
 The solver can only guess at the intended answer, and the clue is therefore faulty.

 In what sort of clues does ambiguity normally arise?

 There are two situations which account for nearly all ambiguities.
-These are reversal and homophone clues of the form <definition> <indicator> <definition>; with homophones, the problem arises if both defined words are the same length.
-So 'Character knocked back gin (4)' could lead to PART or TRAP, and 'Man picked up post (4)' is valid for both MALE and MAIL; 'View broadcast location (4)' can only be a clue for SITE, since SIGHT is the wrong length.
+These are reversal and homophone clues of the form <definition> <indicator> <definition>, although with homophones the problem only arises if both defined words are the same length.
+So "Character knocked back gin (4)'"could lead to PART or TRAP, and "Man picked up post (4)" is valid for both MALE and MAIL; "View broadcast location (4)", however, can only be a clue for SITE, since SIGHT is the wrong length.

-Note that the ambiguity only arises with reversals where both 'definitions' lead to single words.
-'Second character knocked back gins (5)' can only be a clue for TRAPS.
+Note that the ambiguity only occurs with reversals where both 'definitions' lead to single words.
+"Second character knocked back gins (5)" can only be a clue for TRAPS.

 How do you avoid ambiguities?